r-huijts/LibreChat/docs/PORTKEY_COHERE_EMBEDDINGS.md

 ## Switching Models or Providers

-- Change `CUSTOM_EMBEDDINGS_MODEL` to any model exposed through Portkey (e.g., `Cohere-embed-v3-english`).
+- Change `EMBEDDINGS_MODEL` to any model exposed through Portkey (e.g., `Cohere-embed-v3-english`).
-- For other gateways (OpenAI, HuggingFace TEI, Ollama), adjust the URL/headers/body template accordingly.
+- For other embedding providers (OpenAI, custom gateways, etc.), change `EMBEDDINGS_PROVIDER` and adjust related variables accordingly.
-- No code updates are needed—composition env files supply everything.
+- No code updates are needed—environment variables control everything.

 ## Notes & Tips

-- Keep `PORTKEY_API_KEY` out of version control.
+- Keep `RAG_PORTKEY_API_KEY` out of version control.
 Define it in `.env` or your secret manager.
-- `encoding_format` is set to `float` to match Cohere's API.
-If Portkey exposes BF16/INT8, update accordingly.
+- The RAG API will automatically use the `portkey` provider when `EMBEDDINGS_PROVIDER=portkey` is set.
-- If you need retries, set `CUSTOM_EMBEDDINGS_TIMEOUT` or wrap Portkey with its own retry policy.
+- If you need custom headers or body templates, use `EMBEDDINGS_PROVIDER=custom` with `CUSTOM_EMBEDDINGS_*` variables instead.

 With this setup, LibreChat's RAG pipeline runs entirely through your Portkey/Cohere stack, avoiding direct OpenAI dependency while retaining high-quality embeddings.